Questions to Ask a Wedding Photographer Before You Book

 What a good answer looks like

-A clear answer on whether pre-wedding shoots are offered, whether they are included or optional, and whether they are something the photographer sees as useful rather than something that has to be done.
+A clear answer on whether pre-wedding shoots are offered, whether they are included or optional, and whether the photographer sees them as genuinely useful.

 What to watch for